 Team Member Responsibilities

 The intramural sports staff is very proud to offer a wide variety of activities for the DSU students, faculty, and staff to participate in.
 However, each person who decides to participate in an intramural event assumes some responsibility as an individual participant.
-These responsibilities include:
+Team members’ are expected to:

-• Cooperate before, during, and after competition with the Intramural Sports supervisor/officials on site.
+- Cooperate before, during, and after competition with the Intramural Sports supervisor and officials on site.

-• Make sure if you are adding a new player or joining a team after the Mandatory Captain’s Meeting, he/she must brings with them their current Dixie State University Student ID.
+- Make sure if you joining a team after the mandatory Captain’s meeting, he/she must brings with them their current Dixie State University Student ID.
 No Card?
 No Play.

 - Enjoy your experience and have fun!